MiLB teams sue insurance providers over denied virus claims - WHIZ News

 The likely loss of the 2020 season comes at an already challenging time for the minors.
 The Professional Baseball Agreement between MLB and minor league team owners is set to expire after this season, and MLB proposed reducing the guarantee minimum of affiliates from 160 to 120.

 The suit, filed in U.S. District Court in Philadelphia, names Philadelphia Indemnity Insurance Co., Acadia Insurance Co., National Casualty Co., Scottsdale Indemnity Co., and Scottsdale Insurance Co. as defendants.
 Acadia Insurance declined to comment.
-Other defendants did not immediately responded to requests for comment.
+Scottsdale Indemnity and Scottsdale Insurance are in the Nationwide network, and Nationwide said in a statement “we are committed to doing all we can within the coverage our members have purchased” to help businesses navigate the pandemic.

+“We have implemented a process to address and assess coronavirus related claims and we will evaluate any reported claim based on the relevant facts and individual merits of the claim,” the statement said.
+“Business interruption coverage due to a virus outbreak has been excluded from standard policies issued to business owners across the insurance industry for quite some time.
+The risk for such an event is so vast, including it in standard coverage would make such coverage unaffordable or even unavailable.”

 The minor league clubs listed in the suit are the Chattanooga Lookouts, Augusta GreenJackets, Boise Hawks, Columbia Fireflies, Eugene Emeralds, Binghamton Rumble Ponies, Fort Wayne TinCaps, Frederick Keys, Greenville Drive, Idaho Falls Chukars, Inland Empire 66ers, Amarillo Sod Poodles, San Antonio Missions, Stockton Ports and Delmarva Shorebirds.